Strawberries likely caused hepatitis A outbreak, FDA says

 "If you are unsure of what brand you purchased, when you purchased your strawberries or where you purchased them from prior to freezing them, the strawberries should be thrown away," the FDA said in a warning notice.

-The strawberries were also sold at HEB, Kroger, Safeway, Sprouts Farmers, Trader Joe's, Weis Markets and WinCo Foods, according to regulators.
+The strawberries were also sold at HEB, Kroger, Safeway, Sprouts Farmers, Trader Joe's, Weis Markets and WinCo Foods, regulators said.
 The FDA has received reports of 17 hepatitis A cases in the U.S. since the strawberries hit store shelves, and a dozen people have been hospitalized.
 Most of the cases have been in California, but the FDA also reported one case in both Minnesota and North Dakota.

-In Canada, 10 cases of hepatitis A and four hospitalizations have been reported tied to the strawberries, according to The Associated Press.
+In Canada, 10 cases of hepatitis A and four hospitalizations have been reported tied to the strawberries, The Associated Press reported.

 HEB said it has not received or sold the strawberries under investigation since April 16.
 The Texas-based grocer maintained that its strawberries are safe, but said customers should throw away any organic strawberries purchased between March 5 and April 25.